Skip to main content

 A broad choice of specialisations

-Right from the second year (2nd semester), the students and apprentices specialise by choosing from 7 specialisation pathways at ENGEES:
+From the second year (2nd semester), students specialise by choosing from 6 ENGEES specialisation courses.

 With an engineering degree from the National School for Water and Environmental Engineering (ENGEES), you'll have what it takes to become a sought-after professional, capable of dealing with society's challenges and issues surrounding water and sustainable development.